Sterling Hall bombing: Leo Burt

-Leo Burt was 22 years old, and worked for the campus newspaper, The Daily Cardinal, with David Fine.
-Burt came to Wisconsin following his interest in rowing, and he joined the crew team.
+Leo Burt was 22 years old, and worked at the campus newspaper The Daily Cardinal with David Fine.
+Burt came to Wisconsin following his interest in rowing, and joined the crew.
 He introduced Fine and Karl Armstrong to each other in July 1970.

-After the bombing, Burt fled to Canada with Fine, and as of May 2020, still has not been seen.
-In 2010, there had been new leads on his possible whereabouts, which came up inconclusive.
+After the bombing, Burt fled to Canada with Fine, and as of May 2023, still has not been seen.
+Over the years, there had been new leads on his possible whereabouts, none of which panned out.

 Victims

 Robert Fassnacht was a 33-year-old postdoctoral researcher at the University of Wisconsin–Madison.
-On the night and early morning of August 23/24, 1970, he had gone to the lab to finish up work before leaving on a family vacation.
+On the night and early morning of August 23–24, 1970, he went to the laboratory to finish up work before leaving on a family vacation.
 He was involved in research in the field of superconductivity.
-At the time of the explosion, Fassnacht was in his lab located in the basement level of Sterling Hall.
+At the time of the explosion, Fassnacht was in his laboratory located in the basement level of Sterling Hall.
 He was monitoring an experiment when the explosion occurred.
 Rescuers found him face down in about a foot of water.
-He was survived by his wife, Stephanie, and their three children, a three-year-old son, Christopher, and twin one-year-old daughters, Heidi and Karin.

 Injured in the bombing were Paul Quin, David Schuster, and Norbert Sutler.
-Schuster, a South African graduate student, who became deaf in one ear and with only partial hearing in the other ear, was the most seriously injured of the three, suffering a broken shoulder, fractured ribs and a broken eardrum; he was buried in the rubble for three hours before being rescued by firefighters.
+Schuster, a South African graduate student, who became deaf in one ear and with only partial hearing in the other ear, was the most seriously injured of the three, suffering a broken shoulder, fractured ribs and a ruptured eardrum; he was buried in the rubble for three hours before being rescued by firefighters.
 Quin, a postdoctoral physics researcher, and Sutler, a university security officer, suffered cuts from shattered glass and bruises.
-Quin, who became a physics professor at U. W. Madison, always refused to discuss the bombing in public.
+Quin, who became a physics professor at UW–Madison, always refused to discuss the bombing in public.